vijinho/feedex/README.md

 - All messages when running with `--debug` or `--verbose` are to *stderr* to avoid interference with *stdout*
 - Can output the result if successful to *stdout*
 - Output file can be used as input when using options 'txt' and 'json' and URLs can be re-checked with --force option.
+- Can output found feeds as an .opml file.
 - Errors are output in JSON as 'errors' with just a bunch of strings

 ```